PavanButke/springboot/README.md

 ProductService --> Assignment was given to create an Product Service SpringBoot Project

-ThymleafSampl --> Assignment given to Implement the logic using Thymleaf --> SpringBoot + Thymleaf

-restTemplate --> It was implementation of Connecting two project using webservice i.e. ProductService and CouponService.

 ServiceDiscovery --> It is a project where I have implemented Eureka , OpenFeign to create a microservice,

-28JuneOnwards --> Changes on Product-Coupon Service converting SpringBoot app to Microservice